Laconia incident: RMS Laconia

 was built in 1921 as a civilian ocean liner by Swan, Hunter & Wigham Richardson Ltd, Wallsend, Northumberland.
 In January 1923 Laconia began the first around-the-world cruise, which lasted 130 days and called at 22 ports.
 On 8 September 1925, Laconia collided with the British schooner Lucia P. Dow in the Atlantic Ocean 60 nmi east of Nantucket, Massachusetts, United States.
 Laconia towed the schooner for 120 nmi before handing the tow over to the American tug Resolute.
-In 1934, her code letters were changed to GJCD.[5]
-On 24 September 1934 Laconia was involved in a collision off the US coast, while travelling from Boston to New York in dense fog.
-It rammed into the port side of Pan Royal, a US freighter.
-[6] Both ships suffered serious damage but were able to proceed under their own steam.
+In 1934, her code letters were changed to GJCD.
+On 24 September 1934, Laconia was involved in a collision off the U.S. coast, while travelling from Boston to New York in dense fog.
+It rammed into the port side of Pan Royal, a U.S. freighter.
+Both ships suffered serious damage but were able to proceed under their own steam.
 Laconia returned to New York for repairs, and resumed cruising in 1935.
 During World War II she was requisitioned for the war effort, and by 1942 had been converted into a troopship.
 At the time of the incident she was transporting mostly Italian prisoners of war from Cape Town to Freetown, under the command of Captain Rudolph Sharp.
-The ship was carrying 463 officers and crew, 87 civilians, 286 British soldiers, 1,793 Italian prisoners and 103 Polish soldiers acting as guards of the prisoners.
+The ship was carrying 463 officers and crew, at least 87 civilian women and children, 286 British military personnel (including many women and nurses), 1,809 Italian prisoners and 103 Polish soldiers acting as guards of the prisoners.